gradle/gradle/design-docs/dependency-management.md

 - Packages for the new types
 - The results are actually component _instances_ rather than components (as per the definition above).
 Perhaps come up with a new name for 'component'.
+- Rename `DependencyResult` to use 'requirement' instead of 'dependency'.
+- Rename `ResolvedComponentResult.getId()` to something that is more explicit about the lack of guarantees.
+Maybe `getLocalId()` or ...
+- Rename `getPublishedAs()` to `getModuleIdentifier()` and return `ModuleIdentifier`.
+This returns the module which the component instance is mapped to.

 ## Story: Dependency resolution result exposes local component instances